brainsatplay/brainsatplay/README.md

 # brainsatplay
-[![Discord](https://img.shields.io/badge/chat-discord-7289da.svg?sanitize=true)](https://discord.gg/CDxskSh9ZB)
+Functional Building Blocks for the Web [![Discord](https://img.shields.io/badge/chat-discord-7289da.svg?sanitize=true)](https://discord.gg/CDxskSh9ZB)

-[brainsatplay] is a rapid application design (RAD) framework for composing interactive, high-performance web applications, intended to cultivate **an ecosystem of AGPL software infrastructure for open-source scientific application development** on the Open Web.
+[brainsatplay] is a rapid application design (RAD) framework for composing interactive, high-performance web applications, intended to cultivate **an ecosystem of copyleft software infrastructure for open-source application development** on the Open Web.

 > If we don't have something you'd like to see within this framework, feel free to propose your idea in the [Issues](https://github.com/brainsatplay/brainsatplay/issues) tab!

 ## Quickstart Guide
 Check out the [brainsatplay-starter-kit](https://github.com/brainsatplay/brainsatplay-starter-kit) to start developing your application!

+> Full documentation for this framework is published at https://docs.brainsatplay.com.

 ## Framework Libraries
 Below are the core repositories of the [brainsatplay] framework.
 Check out the [plugins](https://github.com/plugins) repository to see everything created by our community!